 The 2017-18 season marked the end of Collison’s 14-year career.
 Though he spent much of the latter half of his career on the bench, the beloved will always hold a special place in the hearts of Seattle and OKC fans alike, as he retires the final member of the SEA-OKC crew.

 Washington Huskies superstar guard Brandon Roy was an enigma in a school that breeds guards.
 The Pac-10 Player of the Year took the team from a 10-17 record his freshman year to a to three straight NCAA appearances with lights out shooting.

 The Portland Trail Blazers selected Roy with the No. 6 pick (2003), and it was immediately clear they landed a beast.
 Roy was named Rookie of the Year followed by three All-Star selections before a degenerative knee condition stole his career.

 Roy returned to his Seattle roots, earning Naismith National High School Coach of the Year (2017) after leading Nathan (WA) to a 29-0 record.
 He has since taken over as head coach of Garfield (WA) where he played.

 37. Antawn Jamison

-Antawn Jamison never reached the final leg of the Big Dance in his time with the North Carolina Tar Heels, but he was knocking on its door twice.
-Two straight Final Four appearances and a National Player of the Year (1998), enough said.
+Antawn Jamison never reached the final leg of the Big Dance in his time playing for the North Carolina Tar Heels, but he was knocking on the door twice.

-Jamison thrived in the NBA, earning numerous accolades in his 16-year career.
+Jamison thrived in the NBA, earning numerous accolades in a career that spanned 16 years.
 After retiring from playing in 2014, Jamison worked as an analyst for the Los Angeles Lakers before the team hired him to a scouting position in 2017.